Things like food and certain medications can aggravate it. To make symptoms easier:

-- Don't go to bed with a full stomach.
-Eat meals at least two to three hours before lying down.
-This will give food time to digest and empty from your stomach, and gives acid levels a chance to decrease before putting your body in a position where heartburn is more likely to occur.
+Don't go to bed with a full stomach.
+Eat meals at least 2 to 3 hours before lying down.
+This will give food time to digest and get out of your stomach.
+Acid levels will also go down before you put your body in a position where heartburn is more likely.

-- Don't overeat.
-Decrease the size of portions at meal times, or try eating four to five small meals instead of three large ones.
+Don't overeat.
+Eat smaller portions at mealtimes, or try to eat four to five small meals instead of three big ones.

-- Eat slowly.
-Take time to eat -- don't rush.
-Try putting your fork down between bites.
+Eat slowly.
+Take time to eat.
+Put your fork down between bites.

-- Shed some pounds.
-If you are overweight, losing weight can help relieve your symptoms.
+Shed some pounds.
+If you are overweight, it can help you feel better.

-- Keep a diary or heartburn log.
-Keep track of when heartburn hits and the specific activities that seem to trigger the incidents.
+Keep a diary or heartburn log.
+Jot down when your heartburn hits and the specific things you're doing when it comes.

 If Your Heartburn Is Worse When Lying Down:

-- Raise the head of your bed so that your head and chest are higher than your feet.
-You can do this by placing six-inch blocks under the bed posts at the head of the bed.
-Don't use piles of pillows to achieve the same goal.
-You will only put your head at an angle that can increase pressure on your stomach and make your heartburn worse.
+Raise the head of your bed so that your head and chest are higher than your feet.
+Put 6-inch blocks under the bedposts at the head of your bed.
+Don't use piles of pillows.
+You'll put your head at an angle that can put more pressure on your stomach and make your heartburn worse.

-- Eat earlier.
-Try not to eat for at least three hours before you go to sleep.
+Eat earlier.
+Try not to eat for at least 3 hours before you go to sleep.

-- Time your meals.
-Wait at least two hours after a meal before exercising.
-If you work out any sooner, you may trigger heartburn.
+Time your meals.
+Wait at least 2 hours after a meal to exercise.
+If you work out any sooner, you may get heartburn.

-- Drink more water.
-Drink plenty of water before and during exercise to prevent dehydration.
+Drink more water.
+Have plenty before and during exercise.